suffle/flow-image-optimizer/README.md

 See `Configuration/Settings.yaml.example`

 Basically you configure this as your main publishing target but with an actual target on top.

-The ImageOptimizerTarget simply takes any images published through it checks if the media type matches one of the configured ones and if so optimizes the image (best result effort, so if the filesize after tool is bigger the original is used as optimized).
+The ImageOptimizerTarget simply takes any images published through it, checks if the media type matches one of the configured ones and if so optimizes the image  (best result effort, so if the filesize after tool is bigger the original is used as optimized.)
 URLs will always point to the optimized image.

 The configuration for a media type contains a `binaryPath` to the tool used for optimization of the file and `arguments` which is evaluated as EEL expression with two variables available: